moonbyte13/myWeatherDashboard-C6/README.md

 # 06 Server-Side APIs: Weather Dashboard

 ## Description
 This was a fun challenge.
 I learned alot about bootstrap and how it makes my life alot easier.
+I also learned quite a bit about template literals as I implemented them into my code.
 <br>

 ## Deployment Link 🔗